-The HP Anyware Remote System Controller can directly manipulate the power button signal on the remote host to control power.
+The HP Remote System Controller can directly manipulate the power button signal on the remote host to control power.

 The power options that are displayed are based on the remote host power status, which is determined by looking at the remote host power button LED signals.
-For the power controls to function properly, you should ensure that the power cable is connected to the remote host.
+For the power controls to function properly, you should ensure that the 10-pin power and signal cable is connected to the remote host.

 NOTE: Only certain Z by HP Desktop Workstation models currently support this feature.
-For a complete list of supported features, see Supported features on page 2.
+For a complete list of supported features, see Supported features on page 2 ().

-Power on the remote host
+Turn on the remote host